2025 California Proposition 50: Legislative history

 SB 280 was introduced on August 18, (Note: A bill numbered SB-280 was introduced February 5, 2025.
 On August 18 the content of the original bill was removed and replaced with the bill as passed into law (with very minor modifications) on August 21.) and a legislative vote occurred in both chambers on August 21.
 A two-thirds supermajority was needed to place the measure on the ballot.
 The California State Assembly surpassed the 54 votes needed for a supermajority by passing the bill on a 57 to 20 vote.
 (Note: In the State Assembly, all 57 votes for the bill were from Democrats.
 All Republicans, joined by one Democrat, Jasmeet Bains, voted against.
 Two Democrats, Dawn Addis and Alex Lee did not cast a vote) Hours later, the California State Senate surpassed the 27 votes needed for a supermajority by approving the bill on a 30 to 8 vote.
 (Note: In the State Senate, two Republicans (Marie Alvarado-Gil and Kelly Seyarto) did not cast a vote.
 All other state senators voted along party line with Democrats voting for the bill, and Republicans voting against the bill.)
 Governor Newsom signed it into law later in the day.
 ACA 8 also passed by that same vote tally, although as a legislative constitutional amendment it did not need the governor's signature.
 ACA 8 was chaptered by the Secretary of State on August 21, 2025, at Resolution Chapter 156, Statues of 2025.
 AB 604, which set the boundaries of the districts, passed 56 to 20 in the Assembly and 30 to 9 in the Senate.
 (Note: Similar to SB-280, AB-604 was introduced February 13, 2025, and on August 18 the content of the original bill was removed and replaced with the bill as passed into law on August 21 with no additional modifications.)
 (Note: The differences between the roll-call votes for SB 280 and AB 604 were: in the Assembly Mia Bonta did not cast a vote for AB 604 but voted for SB 280, and in the Senate, Kelly Seyarto voted no on AB 604 and did not cast a vote on SB 280.)

 Republican response

 Legislation

 California State Assembly minority leader James Gallagher, along with a few other Republican cosponsors, introduced a joint resolution to split California into two states.

 Counter-propositions

-A couple of different attempts were made to put propositions on the 2026 general election ballot for amendments to the state's constitution in response to Proposition 50.
+Various attempts were made to put propositions on the 2026 general election ballot for amendments to the state's constitution in response to Proposition 50.
 To put a proposed constitutional amendment on the ballot requires gathering signatures of voters, with the minimum number set at 8% of the number of valid votes cast in the previous gubernatorial election (874,641 signatures).
 The signatures must be collected within 180 days, but turned in no later than 131 days before election day (June 25, 2026).